-The well-informed consumer can save considerably on glass and mirror costs by understanding the pricing structure of the glass business and by using industry slang when ordering.
+The well-informed consumer can save big bucks on glass and mirrors by understanding the pricing structure of the glass business and by using industry slang when ordering.
 A typical request should go like this: “1/4 clear annealed glass, 2 lites, 12 * 48, flat polish all”.
 Learn “Glass-Speak” and save money on your next order of glass or mirror!

 Remember that most glass applications are best left to the licensed professional glazier because glass and mirrors can be dangerous and even life-threatening if installed incorrectly.